Analysis | Baffled By Brexit? How to Follow the Latest Showdown

 Follow @Brexit, sign up to our Brexit Bulletin, and tell us your Brexit story.

 More than three years after Britain voted to break away from the European Union, the country is still tearing itself apart over Brexit.
-The new U.K. Prime Minster Boris Johnson is embroiled in a showdown with Parliament this week and the murky outlook has the pound see-sawing.
-The risk of a messy split from the EU on Oct.
-31 remains real, and companies are spending millions preparing for the worst.
-Calls for a general election to break the impasse are compounding the uncertainty.
+Parliament has moved to thwart Prime Minster Boris Johnson in his plan to leave the bloc by Oct.
+31 even if no formal agreement with the EU is in place.
+The murky outlook has the pound see-sawing, and there’s a growing sense that only a general election can break the impasse.

 It’s a face-off between a combative new leader, who argues that threatening to walk away from talks with the EU gives him leverage, and a majority of MPs convinced that Britain crashing out of the bloc without any formal agreement would cause vast economic harm.
 The tussle has raised concerns that Britain is heading for a constitutional crisis.
 On Aug.
 28, Johnson asked Queen Elizabeth II to suspended Parliament from Sept.
 12 until the Queen’s speech on Oct.
-14. That galvanized his opponents, who realized they had little time to act.
-The menace reflects Johnson’s do-or-die approach to getting Britain out of the EU by Oct.
-31. He has promised to renegotiate the divorce deal struck by former Prime Minister Theresa May.
-The focus is on stripping out the controversial Irish backstop, a fallback designed to prevent a hard border between the Republic of Ireland, which is staying in the EU, and Northern Ireland, which is leaving along with the rest of the U.K.
+14. That galvanized his opponents, who realized they had little time to act to prevent a no-deal Brexit.
+The maneuver reflects Johnson’s do-or-die approach to getting Britain out of the EU by Oct.
+31. He has promised to renegotiate the divorce deal struck by former Prime Minister Theresa May who failed to win the backing of her own Conservative government.
+His focus is on stripping out the controversial Irish backstop, a fallback designed to prevent a hard border between the Republic of Ireland, which is staying in the EU, and Northern Ireland, which is leaving along with the rest of the U.K.

 Why Johnson’s Brexit Path Can’t Avoid Irish Border: QuickTake